-- In the event a team member believes he/she has been treated unfairly, or that the school condones a practice that seriously jeopardizes the health, safety, or success of its school community, the team member shall discuss the situation with the Chief Executive Officer or School Leader in an effort to resolve the issue. - If a resolution has not been reached through the discussion, or if the grievance concerns the Chief Executive Officer or School Leader directly, the team member should present a written summary of the grievance and any response already received to Human Resources within three (3) days of receiving the Chief Executive Officer's or School Leader's response (unless the matter directly involves the Chief Executive Officer or School Leader). - Human Resources will respond to both parties within three (3) business days of receiving the written summary, or will respond only to the team member if the issue involves the Chief Executive Officer or Chief School Leader Officer. - If the grievance cannot be resolved by Human Resources, the team member may present the grievance to the Board of Directors by submitting the complaint in writing to the Board Chairman. - The Chairman will present the complaint and his/her recommendations concerning it at the next regularly scheduled board meeting.
-The Chairman or Board Secretary will respond to all parties in writing within five (5) business days of receiving the decision of the Board.
+- In the event a team member believes he/she has been treated unfairly, or that the school condones a practice that seriously jeopardizes the health, safety, or success of its school community, the team member shall discuss the situation with the School Leader in an effort to resolve the issue. - If a resolution has not been reached through the discussion, or if the grievance concerns the School Leader directly, the grievance should be addressed to the Chief Executive Officer.
+If the grievance involves the Chief Executive Officer directly, the team member should present a written summary of the grievance and any response already received to the Board Chair within three (3) days of receiving the Chief Executive Officer's response. - The Board Chair will respond to both parties within three (3) business days of receiving the written summary, or will respond only to the team member if the issue involves the Chief Executive Officer or Chief School Leader Officer. - If the grievance cannot be resolved by the Board Chair (or their designee), the Board Chair will present the complaint and his/her recommendations concerning it at the next regularly scheduled board meeting for resolution. - The Chair or Board Secretary will respond to all parties in writing within five (5) business days of receiving the decision of the Board.
 The decisions of the Board are final. - There will be no retaliation of any kind against a team member for bringing up complaints under this procedure. - At his/her own expense, team members may seek outside guidance in order to articulate a grievance as clearly as possible.